stoeps13/connections-doc/source/admin/install/t_create_multiple_db2_instances_on_windows.md

 1. Create a new user and add it to the Administrators group.

+    !!! note
-    **Note:** If you are using DB2®, also add the new user to the DB2ADMNS group.
+    If you are using DB2®, also add the new user to the DB2ADMNS group.

 2. Remove the user account from the Users group.
 3. Grant rights to the new user: